 - Do you need to have an electrical inspection?

 Picking the right house to buy may be the greatest financial investment you will make, this is why you need to be sure that everything works perfectly.
 One important factor on the listing that roughly 40 % of people ignore is the state of the house’s electric system.
-Although basic home inspection is done, there is no guarantee that home inspectors can do a thorough electric inspection.
-This is because they do not have enough training to understand electric codes and laws that licensed electricians have.
+Although a basic home inspection is done, there is no guarantee that home inspectors can do a thorough electric inspection.
+This is because they do not have enough training to understand electric codes and laws that licensed electricians did.

 - Does the home have a properly functioning kitchen?